 A wide variety of assessment strategies are chosen to suit the subject matter and to give you the opportunity to develop a broad set of communication and presentation skills.
 Examples of assessment strategies include oral presentations, poster presentations, reviews, journals, essays, blog posts and portfolios.

 Education Studies is a broad academic course that provides a foundation for many different professional career paths.

 Our graduates have gained employment in various fields, including corporate training, teaching English abroad, educational publishing, the third sector, social and educational research, educational administration, speech and language therapy, and management in local or national government.
-Many of our students go on to postgraduate study, such as Masters degrees, teacher training or other professional qualifications.
+Many of our students go on to postgraduate study, such as Master's degrees, teacher training or other professional qualifications.

-The value that this programme has provided me with is indescribable.
+The value that this course has provided me with is indescribable.
 My point of view of education and how I view the world around me, and the world of others has changed.
 We all have a part to play in this world and it is through the connection and individualisation of education, inclusion, and diversity that we can make the changes that we want to see.AnastasiaAlumnus

 The 2022/23 annual tuition fees for this course are:

 |Full-time - years 1-3 *||£9,250||£14,500|